Goeppertia (Calathea) veitchiana 'Medaillon' - Detailed Care and Growing Guide

 Goeppertia (Calathea) veitchiana 'Medaillon' - Common Issues and Solutions

 - Spider mites: Look for fine webbing on leaves.
-Wipe leaves with a damp cloth and increase humidity.
+Wipe leaves with a damp cloth or microfiber dusting gloves for plants and increase humidity.

 - Fungus gnats: Let the top layer of soil dry out and use yellow sticky traps.

-- Mealybugs and thrips: Inspect leaf undersides and treat with neem oil or insecticidal soap.
+- Mealybugs and thrips: Inspect leaf undersides and treat with neem oil, or use beneficial insects or insecticidal soap.

 - Caused by overwatering or poor drainage.